Alex4913/TerraMotus/README.md

 _TerraMotus_ is a bridge between the tangible, malleable world and the infinite realm of computer simulation.
-The aim is to give the user a unique experience, in that they can terraform a simulated world in real-time using a physical, malleable input device: a physical sandbox read by a Microsoft Kinect.
+The aim is to give the user a unique experience, in that they can terraform a simulated world in real-time using a physical, malleable input device: a sandbox read by a Microsoft Kinect.

 ## Project Requirements
 This project uses Python 2.7.3 with a few external dependencies: